vaibhaw2731/final-app1/README.md

 ### 7. Integrating sonarqube with Jenkins (Assumed Jenkins is up and running)

-    - Install sonarqube scanner for jenkins-
+    - Install sonarqube scanner for jenkins

     ```
       - Jenkins -> Manage Jenkins -> Manage Plugins -> Available -> search for SonarQube Scanner for Jenkins and install it
     ```

-    - Configuring Jenkins to connect with sonar server-
+    - Configuring Jenkins to connect with sonar server

     ```
       - Jenkins -> Manage Jenkins -> Configure System -> Sonarque servers